O2A: One-shot Observational learning with Action vectors: Robotic experiments

-Experiments were conducted both in simulation and on a real robot to validate the proposed method.
-The tasks considered for the experiments are reaching and pushing in simulation and hammering, sweeping and striking on real robot experiments.
-The tasks along with their definition and task completion measures are given in the Table \ref{table:tasks}.
-Note that the task completion measures are only used for evaluation purposes and are not used during learning.
-To explore the resilience of the proposed method, we conducted experiments with six different setups, by varying viewpoint of observation, object properties, scene background and morphology of the manipulator for each task.
-The experimental setups are detailed in Table~\ref{table:experiment-setups} .
+To explore the resilience of our method to shifts between the demonstrator and learner domains, we conducted the experiments with six different domain shifts, as defined in Table~\ref{table:experiment-setups}.
+The tasks used are reaching and pushing in simulation and pushing, hammering, sweeping and striking for the real robot experiment.
+The task definitions and completion measures are given in Table \ref{table:tasks}.
+Note that the task completion measures are only used for evaluating the performance of O\textsubscript{2}A and not used during learning.